cerner/beadledom/docs/source/guides/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Problem
-  Beadledom clients are automatically generated from an API resources annotated with swagger and JAX-RS annotations.
+  Beadledom clients are automatically generated from API resources annotated with JAX-RS and Swagger annotations.
   API definitions from clients used in a service is getting merged with the service definition.

 Suggested solution
-  Make your service module a private module, and expose only your resources.
+  Make your service module a private module, and expose only your server resources.
 In another module install ``ResteasyModule`` and bootstrap all the configurations needed for resteasy.
   In your ``ResteasyContextListener`` class install your service module and ``ResteasyBootstrapModule``.